Skip to main content

 The ongoing suffering in Gaza has deeply shaken the hearts of millions.
 The images of destruction, loss, and the unrelenting grief of families who have lost loved ones are harrowing.
 It’s impossible to look at this conflict and remain unaffected, no matter where we stand politically or religiously.
 For those of us who engage with Neville Goddard’s teachings, this tragedy brings with it an opportunity to reflect—not only on the pain in the world but also on how our understanding of spiritual teachings can help guide us towards healing, compassion, and peace.
 While it may seem disconnected, Neville Goddard’s interpretation of the Bible offers profound insight that transcends the political and geographical realities of conflict, focusing instead on the inner transformation that can pave the way for lasting peace.
 The Bible as a Symbolic Guide to Inner Awakening Neville Goddard believed that the Bible was never meant to be read as literal history or as a call to conquer others.
 Rather, it ...

-Author's Reflection Many of today’s spiritual practices—whether it's astrology, alchemy, Buddhism, or even systems like witchcraft—are built on the fundamental truth that imagination shapes our reality.
+Many of today’s spiritual practices—whether it's astrology, alchemy, Tarot, Buddhism, or even systems like witchcraft—are built on the fundamental truth that imagination shapes our reality.
 But over time, the core idea has been obscured.
 These practices, while diverse in their symbols and rituals, all point to the same underlying principle: consciousness is the key to creating our life.
 Neville Goddard's teachings brought this principle into sharp focus, stripping away the complexity.
-He didn’t rely on external rituals or systems; he emphasized the power within us through imagination and assumption.
+He didn’t rely on external rituals or systems; he emphasised the power within us through imagination and assumption.
 The law of assumption is not just a teaching of Neville’s—it is an ancient truth found across many spiritual traditions.
 Whether you look at astrology's cycles, alchemy's transformation, or even certain aspects of Buddhism, you’ll find echoes of this central idea: that our thoughts and imagination shape our experience.
-Unfortunately, in many modern sp...
+Unfortunately, in many modern spiritual systems, the...